Mal Peters (Chairman)

 Ian is a former Leader of the National Party and retired as Speaker in October 1998.
 The long-time advocate for regional Australia has extensive Ministerial experience in portfolios including Defence, Communications, Special Trade Negotiations, Primary Industry, Shipping and Transport, and Social Services.

-Grahame is the Federal Director of Barton Deakin Government Relations based in Canberra.
+Grahame is the Chairman and Federal Director of Barton Deakin Government Relations based in Canberra.
 Grahame’s career has focused on shaping public policy; notable roles include Chief of Staff to former Prime Minister John Howard, Partner at PricewaterhouseCoopers, CEO of leading issues management firm Jackson Wells Morris and Strategy Policy Director for News Ltd. He has previously worked as a journalist at The Australian and regional newspapers The Daily Advertiser and The Irrigator.